ggomp2885/NLP-Classification_Plagarism_Detection-Sagemaker/.ipynb_checkpoints/README-checkpoint.md

    3_Training_a_Model.ipynb - the dataset used for the project

-   helpers.py - Contains functions to aid in the preprocessing of the text data
+   helpers.py - Contains unit testing functions

-   problem_unittests.py - Contains functions to run unit test checks throughout the notebook
+   problem_unittests.py

+   train.py

    LICENSE - MIT license for this project

    README - this file